Before Linux Installation

 MS Windows will have no notion that Linux exists on your computer--it will just see that

-• a boot manager is present,
+- a boot manager is present,

-• a non-Microsoft partition(s) is present on the hard drive.
+- a non-Microsoft partition(s) is present on the hard drive.

 MS Windows does not interfere with neither of them during normal operations (but mendles badly during installation, hard-drive re-partitioning, etc.)

-Guideline for New Linux Administrators: Part I
+You might like also:-Guideline for New Linux Administrators: Part VIII

 No comments: